akarhin/akarhin.github.io/_projects/4_project.md

 ### Practical Impact

-The practical implications of this research are profound:
+The practical implications of this thesis are the following:

 1. **Enhanced Data Availability**: By generating synthetic fault samples, GANs can supplement real measured data, balancing datasets and improving the training of deep learning models for fault diagnosis.
 This is especially beneficial for faults that are difficult to measure or rare in occurrence.